numba/llvmlite/README.rst

 -----------------

 You must have a LLVM 3.5 build (libraries and header files) available somewhere.
-If it is not installed in a standard location, you may have to tweak the build script.
 Under Ubuntu 14.10 and Debian unstable, you can install ``llvm-3.5-dev``.
-Versions shipped with earlier versions (Ubuntu 14.04, Debian stable) may not be good enough.
+Versions shipped with some earlier distributions such as Ubuntu 14.04 are known to be broken.

 When building on Ubuntu, the linker may report an error if the development version of ``libedit`` is not installed.
 Install ``libedit-dev`` if you